larsrh/website/_articles/2019-in-review.md

 How fitting!

 The second quarter of 2019 was heavy on travelling, including air travel.
-I somehow thought it would be a good idea to go to Sweden, Spain, Switzerland and Japan within the space of a six weeks.
+I somehow thought it would be a good idea to go to Sweden, Spain, Switzerland and Japan within the space of six weeks.
 The two most important events were [the Scala Days](https://www.innoq.com/de/blog/scala-days-2019-lausanne/) and the Typelevel Summit in Lausanne where I had the good fortune of collaborating with my dear friends Darja and Dajana on creating a successful conference experience.
 That week was a complete blur, I'm assuming not just to me, but also to them.
 Organizing a conference is physically, mentally and emotionally draining, especially on this scale, but also hugely rewarding.